-- Online - Save paper and use your credit card or Interac Online (limitations apply).
+Online - Save paper and use your credit card or Interac Online (limitations apply).

-- In Person - Pay in person at City Hall with completed form.
+> - In Person - Pay in person at City Hall with completed registration/renewal form.

-Rates and Fees
+> Rates and Fees

-New subscribers will receive their cart within 4 weeks of receipt of payment and registration.
+> New subscribers will receive their cart within 4 weeks of receipt of payment and registration.

-Are you moving?
+> Are you moving?
 Don’t leave your Green Cart behind!
 In order to ensure uninterrupted service, please bring your Green Cart to your new home and contact us at 306-975-2486 or email to inform us of its new location.
 While we would strive to relocate your cart as quickly as possible, we cannot guarantee this will occur prior to your next scheduled collection.
 Also note that your collection schedule may have changed, so remember to check the online collection calendar so you don’t miss pick up day.

-Don't miss pick up day!
+> Don't miss pick up day!